Frequently Asked Questions

 - How can I reach the Ombudsman?

-Our office is located in Suite 201 at 211 Hawkins Street in Whitehorse.
-You can drop into our office, or reach us by phone, fax, email or mail.
+Our office is located at 3162 Third Avenue, on the Main Floor, in Whitehorse.
+You can drop into our office, or reach us by phone, email or mail.

 Outside of Whitehorse, call collect or toll-free at 1-800-661-0408 ext.
 8468.